 - 29% deliver the right message, on the right channel, at the right time

 - 28% create a shared, single view of customers across business units

 - 28% of marketers create personalized omni-channel customer experiences

-In 2018, we implemented a machine learning platform and personalization on our website.
+We recently implemented a machine learning platform and personalization on our website.
 We have been able to successfully integrate one-to-one marketing into our digital campaigns, segment our audiences for multiple business lines, and apply targeted messaging to drive traffic, serve personalized content and increase lead generation.
-Our strategies for 2019 will include understanding the interests and behaviors of our visitors, and using that data to create personalized dynamic email nurture content.
+Our strategies for 2020 will include understanding the interests and behaviors of our visitors, and using that data to create personalized dynamic email nurture content.
 There is a lot of data out there, the key is to learn how to leverage that data to provide the best experience for your prospective audience.

 5. Revenue-Driving Digital Marketing for Higher Ed

 Communicate the value of digital marketing for the bottom line of the university business.
 42% of marketers say their top marketing priority is proving the ROI of marketing activities, but 31% say that engaging multiple decision makers at a company in the buying process is more difficult to do in sales compared to 2-3 years ago.

 Marketers today have an ever-expanding number of digital marketing tools providing countless metrics to manage and make sense of.
 However, at the end of the day, we cannot be distracted from the metric that matters most — if and how digital marketing is driving revenue.
 Clicks, engagement and automation mean nothing if they are not aligned with the revenue needs and goals of the institution.
 Aligning all of our efforts with their contribution to these goals is our top priority for 2020.